LSSTScienceCollaborations/ObservingStrategy/opsim/Proposal_Euclid.md

 comparable depth in the optical can be achieved with a small number of LSST pointings which would enable photometric redshifts to be generated.
-Given that Euclid is expected to launch in 2020 early LSST observations will maximize the early science from Euclid
+Given that Euclid is expected to launch in 2020 early LSST observations will maximize the early science from Euclid.